Stickler syndrome (STL)

 What is Stickler syndrome?

-Stickler is a hereditary, progressive group of syndromes.
+Stickler syndrome is a hereditary, progressive group of syndromes.
 This means symptoms associated with, and triggered by this rare disease worsen over time.

 Symptoms may vary widely in their type and severity between individuals.
 However, the most serious features of the syndrome can cause vision and hearing impairment, as well as problems with the joints.